-Hidden Treasures in Baja: Cave Paintings
+Hidden Treasures: Cave Paintings in Baja

 Sunday, August 25, 2019

 Baja California is home to outstanding cultural treasures dating back to prehistoric times.
-Just miles from Costa Palmas lie the UNESCO (United Nations Educational, Scientific and Cultural Organization) World Heritage rock paintings that are part of the great mural tradition of the Sierra San Francisco.
-The Sierra de Guadalupe cave paintings can be found in Mulegé, just off the shores of the Sea of Cortez.
+Located in the Sierra de Guadalupe in Mulegé, lies the World Heritage rock paintings.
+These treasures are part of the mural tradition of the Sierra San Francisco.
+These Cave Paintings in Baja close to Costa Palmas are one of the most outstanding concentrations of prehistoric art in the world.